beCeeSoftArt/Windows/C#.NET/farif/README.md

 The second point is it can be used to harmonize and remove different line endings in files.
 (e.g. having only "\r" or "\n" or "\r\n" in files, not more mixed crap)

+A application hybrid for using same program on desktop application and as console application is on going.